 Search engine optimisation (SEO): Good SEO means ensuring your online shop shows up near the top of search results for terms potential customers are searching for.
 If you haven’t given any thought to SEO, then check out this guide to first steps in SEO.

 Pay per click advertising: Another way to attract potential customers is through PPC advertising.
 Done well, PPC is a great way to drive potential customers to your site.
 We’ve put together a beginner’s guide to PPC here.
-Or you can learn more about our PPC service here.

 Social media: Used properly, social media can be a great way to draw attention to your online shop.
 You can get more information on getting social media traffic to your online shop in this guide.
 We also have a guide to running paid social advertising on Facebook and Twitter here.